alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 #### Implicit, less elaborate state handling

-Practicaly, in the current stage of the development, a lot of more low-level solutions are used.
+Practically, in the current stage of the development, a lot of more low-level solutions are used.
 Contentually, they express the same, as the above scheme, but they have not yet been brought to this conceptually clear format.

 For example, often a transition function is used instead of an explicit state monad.
 In all these cases, an implicit state monad is hiding behind the use and the context of the transition function.

 The project intends to be somewhat didactical and historical here (at the cost of losing conciseness).
-The following modules present a kind of wandering from the most naive styles of state respresentations toward more and more explicit and standard formalisms:
+The following modules present a kind of wandering from the most naive styles of state representations toward more and more explicit and standard formalisms:

 - `Control`
     - [`Transition`](Control/Transition.hs)